ceford/cefjdemos-data-jdm-user-en/articles/smart-search/customising-the-smart-search-results-page.md

 of override files created.

-These files will not be affected by Joomla updates but you may be reminded to check them if the original sources are updates
+These files will not be affected by Joomla updates but you may be reminded to check them if the original sources are updated.

 ## The Search View (Default Layout)

-The default layout search view is divided into several parts: the default layout, the form layout, the results layout and the sorting layout.
+The default layout search view is divided into several parts:

+- default layout
+- form layout
+- results layout
+- sorting layout.

 ### The default layout (default.php)